-One form of punishment that we found to be ineffective was sending a child to his room.
+One form of punishment we found to be ineffective was sending a child to his or her room.
 Most children today have plenty to do in their rooms, and this "punishment" simply allows them extra time to be angry and to sulk.
-In most cases, loving discipline can be carried out quickly, and the parent can then comfort the child, reminding him of how much he is loved.
-It is also helpful to remind the child occasionally that God holds the parents responsible for how they train their children.
+Additionally, many parents today even allow their children to have computers, Internet-connected tablets and smartphones in their rooms-often unsupervised.
+Rather than discipline, this can often instead be simply be a waste of time as children and teens can easily spend hours on games or social media with their friends.
+And, worse, unsupervised Internet access can expose them to dangerous strangers and harmful content.
+Instead of sending our children off to their rooms, we found that in most cases, loving discipline can be carried out quickly, and we can then comfort the disciplined children, reminding them how much they are loved.
+It is also helpful to remind our children occasionally that God holds parents responsible for how they train their children.